seipan/csql/README.md

 # csql

-⭐ Implementing a Load Balancer in Golang(just a toy)  ⭐
+⭐ CLI tool to insert CSV data into a specified database  ⭐

 <br>
 <br>